mongodb/docs-spark-connector/source/java/api.rst

 .. note::

-  If you use the {+connector-short+} without the Java Driver, you will need to install the following libraries:
+  If you use the {+connector-short+} without the Java Driver, you must install the following libraries:

   - :java-docs:`BSON </apidocs/bson/index.html>`